-14.46 One-week later Police Officers were again called to a fight between Gill and Francis on the street.
+- 6.47 One-week later Police Officers were again called to a fight between Gill and Francis on the street.
 Both were intoxicated and said that the fight had started over name calling.
-Witnesses said that Gill was the aggressor but neither Gill nor Francis wished to make a complaint of assault to the Officers.
-A VPRF1 was completed in respect of Francis who was assessed as being at a medium/Silver risk of further violence.

-14.47 In early October 2019 Police received an emergency call reporting a male beating a female on the floor on a street in St Helens.
+Gill witnesses said was the aggressor but neither Gill nor Francis wished to make a complaint of assault to the Officers.
+A VPRF1 was completed in respect of Francis who was assessed as being at a medium/Silver risk of further violence. - 6.48 On 8th October 2019 Police received an emergency call reporting a male beating a female on the floor on a street in St Helens.
 Police Officers attending the scene spoke to Gill who told them that Francis "had dragged her to the floor and went through her pockets to try and take forty pounds from her".
 She had cuts and swelling to her face.
 Gill and a witness both provided statements about the assault and Francis was arrested and charged with assaulting Gill.
-He appeared in Court the next day, and he was remanded in custody.
-A VPRF 1 was completed which assessed the level of risk from future violence faced by Gill was medium/Silver and not requiring of consideration at MARAC.
-Francis was convicted of this assault at Liverpool Crown Court and received a prison sentence and a five-year Restraining Order imposed on 5th February 2020.

-14.48 Over the next few weeks following the assault in October the IDVA attempted to contact Gill by telephone to speak to her and offer her support.
-After three attempts at making contact, all of them unsuccessful, the case was closed by the

-IDVA Service.
-During this same period whilst Gill continued to use illegal drugs, she did become alcohol free and CGL staff noted how well she was now looking and taking care of herself.

-14.49 In late February 2020 Francis was released from custody having served much of his prison sentence on remand.

-14.50 At the end of February 2020 Gill took her own life.
-House mates of Gill reported to Police that they had found Gill earlier that evening in St Helens in an extremely distressed state following an encounter with Francis who it is alleged had thrown bottles at Gill and shouted that she had been seriously sexually assaulted by a close member of her family.
+He appeared in Court the next day, he was remanded in custody.
+A VPRF 1 was completed which assessed the level of risk from future violence faced by Gill was assessed as medium/Silver and not requiring of consideration at MARAC.
+Francis was convicted of this assault at Liverpool Crown Court and received a prison sentence and a five-year Restraining Order imposed on 5th February 2020. - 6.49 Over the next few weeks the IDVA attempted to contact Gill by telephone to speak to her about the assault in October and offer her support.
+After three attempts at making contact all of them unsuccessful, the case was closed by the IDVA Service.
+During this same period whilst Gil continued to use illegal drugs, she did become alcohol free and CGL staff noted how well she was now looking and taking care of herself. - 6.50 In February 2020 Francis was released from custody having served much of his prison sentence on remand. - 6.52 In late February 2020 Gill took her own life.
+House mates of Gill reported to Police that they had found Gill in St Helens in an extremely distressed state following an encounter with Francis who it is alleged had thrown bottles at Gill and shouted that she had been seriously sexually assaulted by a close member of her family.